 \section{Abstract}

 We examine the unitarity constraints in gauge and scalar sectors of non-minimal Universal Extra Dimensional model.
-We have shown that some of the tree-level two-body scattering amplitudes in gauge and scalar sectors do not respect partial wave unitarity.
-Unitarity of scalar sector of this model leads to an upper bound on gauge or scalar boundary-localized (BLT) parameter which depends on the maximum number of Kaluza-Klein (KK) mode considered in the analysis.
-We have also shown that the variation of the upper bound of the gauge or scalar BLT parameter decreases with the increasing KK modes.
+We show that some of the tree-level two-body scattering amplitudes in gauge and scalar sectors do not respect partial wave unitarity.
+Unitarity analysis of this model leads to an upper bound on corresponding boundary-localized (BLT) parameter which depends on the maximum number of Kaluza-Klein (KK) mode considered in the analysis.
+This upper bound of the relevant BLT parameter decreases with the increasing KK-modes.
 The results are, in effect, independent of the inverse of compactifiaction radius.
-The upper bound on boundary-localized parameter results in a lower bound on gauge and scalar KK-masses.
+The upper bound on BLT parameter also results in a lower bound on gauge and scalar KK-masses.